 What is the application process to apply for SNIP?

-The host-site application process for the 2018-19 program will close on December 29, 2017.
-Interested mentors must submitted an application including:
+The host-site application process for the 2018-19 program closed on December 29, 2017.
+Interested mentors must submit an application including:

 - detail on the duration of the immersion program

 - indication of the ability to participate in a kick-off meeting

 - description of interest in hosting a SNIP participant

 - a letter of support from a supervisor and 2-3 references to speak to your mentoring abilities

 - a letter from a supervisor indicating your ability to mentor and host a SNIP Fellow

 The participant application process for the 2018 – 2019 program will be open from January 15, 2018 through February 15, 2018.
 Participants submitted an application including: